opensensorhub/osh-js/Toolkit/Documentation/site/docs/tutos/osh-by-example-3.md

 ## What is it for?

 The discovery view is a service allowing one to automatically discover SOS stream provided by an OSH server.
-It simplify the action of reading GetCapabilities, creating/instantiating the DataReceiver as well as the View.
+It simplifies the action of reading GetCapabilities, creating/instantiating the DataReceiver as well as the View.
 For now, the discovery service is able to:

  * Select a service